 Grace and peace, Pastor Jeff Riddle

-A new episode is posted to the series on Eusebius of Caesarea’s The Ecclesiastical History: book 3, chapters 11-16.
+A new episode is posted to the series on Eusebius of Caesarea’s The Ecclesiastical History: book 3, chapter 39.
 Listen here.

 Notes and Commentary: